Stephen Shore (professor)

 Stephen Mark Shore (born September 27, 1961) is an American autistic professor of special education at Adelphi University.
 He has written several books on autism: College for Students with Disabilities, Understanding Autism for Dummies, Ask and Tell, and Beyond the Wall.
-Currently, he serves on the board of Autism Speaks, and is one of the first two autistic board members in its history, looking to improve the potential of those on the autism spectrum.
-He once headed the Asperger's Association of New England and was on the board of the Autism Society of America.
+He serves on the board of controversial nonprofit Autism Speaks, and is one of the first two openly autistic board members in its history.
+He once headed the Asperger's Association of New England and was on the board of the Autism Society of America (ASA).

-Shore lost language skills at age 2 and a half, then started getting them back at four years old.
+Shore lost language skills at 2-and-a-half years of age, then started getting them back at 4 years of age.
 He has been described as having a special interest in music.
-He has discussed difficulties with completing assignments presented in formats that he wasn't used to, leading him to transfer from a doctorate in music education to an ED.D. in Special Education with a focus on matching researched practice to individual profiles.
+He has difficulty completing assignments presented in unfamiliar formats, which motivated him to switch his academic concentration from music education to special education while earning his doctorate in education.

 His book, Ask and Tell, describes ways that autistic people can advocate for their needs.

-His most popular two books, Beyond The Wall, and Ask and Tell were translated into Russian, Polish, Japanese, Chinese, Korean, Arabic, Bengali and Vietnamese languages.
+Shore has falsely speculated that vaccinations given in early childhood make people more likely to be autistic and questioned the safety of the vaccine preservative thiomersal.
+He collaborated with other anti-vaccine activists to write Understanding Autism for Dummies.